Sep 25, 2017

 The benefits of sales coaching are well established, but coaching is often misunderstood.

 While coaching on the pipeline and tactical sales activities is important, reps need more to be successful.
 They need a proactive approach that reinforces behaviors.
 And they need a cadence to this, it’s not enough to rely on coaching sessions at QBRs or sales kickoffs.
 That’s why managers and sales enablement teams need to find the right balance between the two.
-Too little proactive coaching and your reps will be unprepared for the field.
-Not enough in-the-field coaching and they might find themselves struggling to close deals.

 Proactive sales coaching is about prevention

 Proactive coaching is about honing your rep’s skills, building their knowledge and ensuring they understand and can articulate the messaging.
 It focuses on product knowledge, competitive insights, and industry information.